sibyllinesoft/rave/docs/how-to/provision-complete-vm.md

      --image artifacts/rave-complete-YYYYMMDD.qcow2 \
      --https-port 18221 --ssh-port 2224
    ```
    For the lightweight image, use `--profile dev` (and the matching qcow2 path).
+This profile omits Penpot, Outline, and n8n to keep resource usage low.
 2. Wait for GitLab to finish first-boot migrations (≈5–7 minutes).
 Watch logs with:
    ```bash
    rave vm logs localhost gitlab --follow